Medical Wastes in GCC

 There has been a growing awareness of the need for safe management of medical waste all over the world.
 Medical Waste are generated by all health sectors including hospitals, laboratories, diagnostic and research centers, dental and medical clinics, blood banks, mortuaries and autopsy centres, veterinary hospitals, industrial laboratories etc. Medical wastes which pose the greatest risk to human health are infectious waste (or hazardous medical waste) which constitutes 15 – 25 percent of total healthcare waste.
 Infectious wastes may include all waste items that are contaminated with or suspected of being contaminated with body fluids such as blood and blood products, used catheters … Continue reading

-Saudi Arabia is a private car-oriented society, and has one of the world’s highest per capita fuel consumption in the transportation sector.
+Saudi Arabia has one of the world’s highest per capita fuel consumption in the transportation sector.
 This is primarily due to lack of efficient public transportation and current fuel subsidy policy.
 The country is witnessing an escalating demand on its domestic energy needs and it is imperative on policymakers to devise policies for conservation of energy resources and reduction of GHGs emissions in the transportation sector.
-Adapting energy-efficient fuel standards will help Saudi Arabia country to bridge the gap with the developed countries.
-The enforcement mechanism for the establishment of Saudi fuel economy standards will … Continue reading
+Adapting fuel efficiency standards will help Saudi Arabia country to bridge the gap with the developed countries.
+The enforcement mechanism for the establishment of Saudi fuel economy standards will lead to achievement of strategic … Continue reading

 Things to Know About Habitat Loss in MENA